Corruption

 desk at one end of the room.
 Used tissues lay scattered around the floor.

-was sealed.
-The choir were due to leave the following Friday so the visas needed to be applied for;
+sealed.
+The choir were due to leave the following Friday so the visas needed to

 and quickly.